abhir-iyer/CodeClause_Gender-and-Age-Detection-System/README.md

 # CodeClause_Gender-and-Age-Detection-System
-Place all the other files in the same folder as detect.ipynb Run .ipynb file on jupyter notebook or colab
+Place all the other files in the same folder as detect.ipynb.
+Run .ipynb file on jupyter notebook or colab